justkawal/excel/README.md

      * sheet === 'sheetName' in which un-merging of rows and columns is to be done
      * cell should be identified with string only with an example as "A1:E4"
      * to check if "A1:E4" is un-merged or not
-     * call the method updater.getSpannedItems(sheet); and verify that it is not present in it.
+     * call the method updater.getMergedCells(sheet); and verify that it is not present in it.
      */

       updater.unMerge(sheet, "A1:E4");